Top Attractions in Poland

 If traditional sightseeing tours bore you to tears, give this one a whirl.
 Bump and rumble around Warsaw's Praga district in a retro bus, while your driver reveals the quirkier side of the Polish capital and its culture.
 You'll stop by some of the city's must-see landmarks like the Wedel Chocolate Factory, Warsaw Vodka Factory “Koneser", Praga's incredible street murals, and loads more.

 This fascinating historical museum presents over 1,000 years of Jewish life in Poland.
 It allows visitors to explore past and present Jewish culture, providing a counterpoint to the stereotypes, xenophobia, and nationalistic prejudice threatening today's societies.
 POLIN promotes openness, tolerance, and truth, contributing to the mutual understanding and respect between Polish and Jewish people.
+Don't miss the exhibition The Legacy Gallery, dedicated to the Polish Jews’ contribution to world heritage.
+In this fascinating journey you'll dive deep into the lives of 26 individuals whose work represents creative achievement in the fields of art, literature, music, film, theatre, science and the humanities, law, education, economics and politics.
+Each unique Jewish biography throws a new light on the historical turmoil of the times they endured, from the perspective of their Polish-Jewish roots.

 See Krakow the way it was over 70 years ago at the best historical museum in Poland!
 Skip the line and join an expert local guide for some fascinating stories about WWII in the country where it started, and get to feel – as well as see – what life was like in the war!
 You'll also get to know more about Oskar Schindler, the Nazi who saved the lives of 1,200 Jews during the Holocaust.
+Learn the story of Krakow and its inhabitants, both Polish and Jewish, during the war.
+The exhibition, Krakow under Nazi Occupation 1939–1945, is in the former administrative building of Oskar Schindler’s Enamel Factory.
+An amazing venue, not to mention subject!

 As one of the most dazzling gems on the UNESCO World Heritage list, Wawel Castle has the wow factor.
 Looming over the Vistula River, the Wawel oozes medieval charm.
 Built at the command of King Casimir III the Great, who reigned from 1333 to 1370, its turbulent past makes for a tale or two!
 One of our most historic tours in Poland!
+With your local guide providing a fascinating snapshot of its history, and that of the surrounding area, you'll admire Krakow's number one tourist attraction from the outside, and get a glimpse of royal life in 14th-century Poland.
+Having filled your brain with Polish history, you'll end your tour at the famous Wawel Dragon, armed with the knowledge needed to defeat this fire-breathing legend of Polish folklore!

+Its origins are fiercely debated, but one thing's for sure: In Poland, they know their vodka (wódka, if we're getting technical).
 The Polish Vodka Museum traces the history of vodka and its importance in Polish culture.
 On this guided tour you'll hear about famous brands and the story behind the museum's neo-Gothic home.
 Learn about the raw ingredients and distillation process required to make the finest Polish vodka, and taste three different variations.
 Even opt for a connoisseur tasting!

 Take just a few steps down under the surface of the Main Market Square and find yourself in Kraków from centuries ago.
 Going down every step will take you back a century or two until you finally arrive at your destination: the beginnings of the city of Krakow.
 Go on a journey to a world long gone, where vampires existed alongside merchants, where salt was the best currency, and sacrifices were necessary when building a house.
 At the unique Main Market Square Underground Museum excavations and modern technology combine to create a spectacle of sensations.